Certificate III in Painting and Decorating

 Looking for a little more colour in your life?
 CPC30611 Certificate III Painting and Decorating is the nationally recognised qualification for painters.
 In many Australian states, you must be qualified to be licensed or registered as a painting contractor.
 Having nationally recognised qualifications can help you find employment, start a business and enter into this varied industry!

 The Certificate III in Painting and Decorating covers a wide range of topics including working at heights, painting, spray-painting, wallpaper, surface preparation and more!
 Additionally, we deliver small business unit electives to ensure that you are well prepared for working as a sole trader or small business person!

-This course is delivered over 92 weeks in 7 ten-week terms including 22 weeks of holidays.
+This course is delivered over 104 weeks in 8 ten-week terms including holidays.
 Classes are scheduled for 20 hours per week, two days per week plus 4 hours of scheduled study.
 Real industry placement is required for this qualification, see more information below.